Linaro/lkft-website/_pages/logs/rclog/index.md

     Then, to get current SLA metrics, run ./getsla.py from the same directory as index.md.

-    Likewise, stable regressions are counted using <!-- regressions 3 -->, where "3" is the number of regressions reported.
+    Likewise, stable regressions are counted using "regressions 3", where "3" is the number of regressions reported.
 We count one regression per branch - so if a regression from a single patch is found to break 5 branches, that would count as 5 regressions.